A modelling and computational study of the frustration index in signed networks: Other formulations and extensions

 \subsection{Multi-colour minimum frustration count optimisation problem}

 We formulate another extension to the 2-colour minimum frustration count optimisation problem by allowing more than 2 colours to be used.
-As previously mentioned in Section~\ref{s:related} a signed network is weakly balanced if and only if its vertex set can be partitioned into $k$ subsets (for some fixed $k\geq 2$) such that each negative edge joins vertices belonging to different subsets \cite{Davis}.
+As previously mentioned in Subsection~\ref{3s:related}, a signed network is $k$-balanced if and only if its vertex set can be partitioned into $k$ subsets (for some fixed $k\geq 1$) such that each negative edge joins vertices belonging to different subsets \cite{Davis}.
+Figure~\ref{3fig3} demonstrates an example graph and the frustrated edges for various numbers of colours.
+Subfigure~\ref{3fig3d} shows that the graph is weakly balanced.

 The harder problem of finding the minimum number of frustrated edges where $k$ is not specified in advance (an arbitrary number of node colours) is referred to as the Correlation Clustering problem.
-Figure~\ref{fig3} demonstrates an example graph and the frustrated edges for various numbers of colours.
-Subfigure ~\ref{fig3d} shows that the graph is weakly balanced.
-As mentioned in Section~\ref{s:related}, another integer linear programming formulation for the correlation clustering problem is suggested by \cite{demaine2006correlation} which is widely used in the literature \cite{figueiredo2013mixed, drummond2013efficient, levorato2015ils}.
+As mentioned in Subsection~\ref{3s:related}, another integer linear programming formulation for the correlation clustering problem is suggested by \cite{demaine2006correlation} which is widely used in the literature \cite{figueiredo2013mixed, drummond2013efficient, levorato2015ils}.